swfiua/gotu/docs/about.rst

 The book carefully explains special and general relativity, a not insignificant task, in of itself.

-:ref:dss is introduced as a model for the Universe and it is shown that the expanding Universe we see is just part of this space.
+:ref:`dss` is introduced as a model for the Universe and it is shown that the expanding Universe we see is just part of this space.

 We are ignoring a dual contracting space.
 In relativity, dimensions